Menno Yoder Polygonal Barn: Interior

-A central drive runs from north to south, connecting the two lower level doors.
-On either side are pens for horses and cows, with four horse stalls on either side at the north end and six cattle stalls on either side at the south end.
-There is a small walkway between the horse and cattle stalls and another walkway next to the outside walls at the south end of the barn.
+A central drive runs from north to south, connecting the two lower-level doors.
+On either side are pens for horses and cattle, with four horse stalls on either side at the north end and six cattle stalls on either side at the south end.
+A small walkway is between the horse and cattle stalls and another walkway next to the outside walls at the south end of the barn.
 Behind the stalls on both the east- and west sides are smaller open areas with feed alleys that served as low pens for sheep and calves.
-Additionally, there is a set of stairs to the upper level in the northeast corner of the barn and a bull stall in the northwest corner.
-The upper level consists of a large haymow for the storage of hay and straw and the roof's system is readily visible.
-Windows help to provide light to the upper level where laminated beams serve as the main means of support between the two different roof sections.
+Additionally, a set of stairs to the upper levelis in the northeast corner of the barn, and a bull stall is in the northwest corner.
+The upper level consists of a large haymow for the storage of hay and straw, and the roof's system is readily visible.
+Windows help to provide light to the upper level, where laminated beams serve as the main support between the two different roof sections.
 Additionally, another laminated beam is placed near the roof's apex to offer support for the metal aerator that successfully ventilates the upper reaches of the barn.
-The only door on the upper level is the one on the east that is serviced by the ramp and the stairs to the lower level are located in the northeast quadrant.
+The only door on the upper level is the one on the east that is served by the ramp, and the stairs to the lower level are located in the northeast quadrant.

 The ground level is composed of many pens on either side of a main walkway running north to south.
-There is a shorter walkway that connects this main walk to the twelve-sided barn, with the smaller walk running east–west.
+A shorter walkway connects this main walk to the 12-sided barn, with the smaller walk running east–west.
 The upper floors are open for the storage of hay and straw.
 The northern barn, being one story, has only attic space above the lower level.